AForbis/Bootcamp_Final_Project/README.md

 ![SeasonData/Center_3.png](SeasonData/Center_3.png)

-- Additionally, here is the confusion matrix for the Guard position:
+- Additionally, here is the confusion matrix and accuracy scores for the Guard position:

 ![SeasonData/Center_3.png](SeasonData/Guard_1.png)

-- And here is the confusion matrix for the Forward position.
+- And here is the confusion matrix and accuracy scores for the Forward position.

 ![SeasonData/Center_3.png](SeasonData/Forward_1.png)